Here’s an in-depth look at the different types of transcription – verbatim, intelligent, and edited – and what the differences mean for you.

-They don’t care to read through partial sentences and filler words in order to find out what the speaker is trying to say.
+They don’t care to read through partial sentences and filler words to find out what the speaker is trying to say.

 Therefore, intelligent verbatim transcription would be the ideal solution because it offers a concise, and easy to read transcription.

-Published or academic documents require an element of formality, thus making edited transcription the ideal solution.
+Published or academic documents require an element of formality, making edited transcription the ideal solution.

-As previously mentioned, many clients (e.g. market researchers) are as interested in the filler words and gaps between sentences as they are in the sentences themselves.
+As previously mentioned, many of our clients (e.g. market researchers) are as interested in the filler words and gaps between sentences as they are in the sentences themselves.

-Arabic, Spanish, Mandarin, Bengali, French, Czech, Urdu, Punjabi, Turkish, Serbian and even the American Sign Language (to name a few) all have variations of different filler words and contain different meanings behind them.
+Arabic, Spanish, Mandarin, Bengali, French, Czech, Urdu, Punjabi, Turkish, Serbian, and even American Sign Language (to name a few) all have variations of different filler words and contain different meanings behind them.

 Transcribers will take their in-depth knowledge of both languages to insert the most appropriate filler words or to transcribe the same meaning behind gaps and laughs between sentences.

-This is where quality translation & transcription is critically important.
+This is where quality translation and transcription is critically important.

 Deciding which types of transcription to use depends wholly on the intended use for the content.

-Need help transcribing speech data?
-Globalme is a leading provider of speech data transcription services to top technology companies across the world.
+Summa Linguae Technologies is a leading provider of multilingual transcription services to top technology companies across the world.

 Transcribe speech from audio and video in any language—easily and affordably.